 Challenges to anticipate when upgrading your WMS

-Choosing to upgrade your WMS system can be a difficult and complicated process, the differences between your outdated version and the new version of software can be so major that you might feel like you are getting a software implementation.
+Choosing to upgrade your WMS system can be a difficult and complicated process, the differences between your outdated version and the new version of the software can be so major that you might feel like you are getting a software implementation.
 Here are some challenges that might arise when you upgrade your WMS.

 It is expensive